Chaoyi-Lu/ZINB_SBM/Real_Data_Application.md

 ## Extra Summary Statistics and Plots

-Similar as we illustrated in simulation studies, we can also obtain some further summary statistics which are not included in the paper and compare them with the ones we provided in the paper.
+Similar as we illustrated in simulation studies, we can also obtain some further summary statistics which are not included in the paper and compare them with the ones we provide in the paper.
 Based on the posterior samples, we can obtain the posterior mean of $\boldsymbol{\Pi}, \boldsymbol{Q}$ and compare them with summarized $\tilde{\boldsymbol{\Pi}}, \tilde{\boldsymbol{Q}}$:

 ``` r